message/iata/SG.md

-Published 27.10.2021
+Published 08.11.2021
 1. Passengers are not allowed to enter Singapore.
 - This does not apply to nationals of Singapore.
 - This does not apply to permanent residents of Singapore.
 - This does not apply to passengers with a Long-Term Visit Pass (LTVP) or a Long-Term Visit Pass In-Principle Approval (LTVP IPA).
 They must have an Approval Letter for Entry (ALE) issued by the Safe Travel Office (STO) or the Immigration & Checkpoints Authority (ICA).
 - This does not apply to passengers with a Work Pass, Long-Term Visit Pass (LTVP), Dependant's Pass, or the respective In-Principle Approval (IPA) issued by the Ministry of Manpower (MOM).
 They must have an approval letter from the Ministry of Manpower (MOM) or Safe Travel Office (STO).
-Passengers with travel history to higher risk countries/regions in the past 14 days prior to departure for Singapore must have an approval letter with the following reference codes: R001; OPT-OUT OF SDF_CMod; or OPT-OUT OF <a href="mailto:SHN@SDF">SHN@SDF</a> , and have documentary proof of COVID-19 vaccination (full vaccination with AstraZeneca (Vaxzevria), AstraZeneca (SK Bioscience Co Ltd. from Korea), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 14 days before arrival), either in the form of a hardcopy vaccination certificate, or a vaccination status on the HealthHub app or TraceTogether app.
-Passengers holding an approval letter with other reference codes and passengers below 18 years old will not be required to present documentary proof of vaccination.
-Pass holders who cannot be vaccinated due to special considerations will be issued with an exemption letter by a Singapore Government Agency and must present this to the airline during pre-boarding checks.
 - This does not apply to passengers with a Student's Pass (STP) or a Student's Pass In-Principle Approval (STP IPA).
 They must have an Approval Letter for Entry (ALE) issued by the Ministry of Education (MOE) or the Safe Travel Office (STO).
 - This does not apply to passengers with an approval letter from the Safe Travel Office (STO), Ministry of Foreign Affairs (MFA), Ministry of Education (MOE), Ministry of Health (MOH), or Ministry of Trade and Industry (MTI).
 - This does not apply to with a Business Travel Pass (BTP) or a Pre-Approved Business Pass (PBP).